 BWP Management Limited (BWP Management) is the responsible entity and manager for BWP Trust.
-BWP Trust is an Australian ASX-listed property trust with more than 23,000 unitholders.
+BWP Trust is an Australian ASX-listed property trust with approximately 24,000 unitholders.

-Wesfarmers Limited (Wesfarmers) is the parent company of BWP Management and holds approximately 25 per cent of the units in BWP Trust.
+Wesfarmers Limited (Wesfarmers) is the parent company of BWP Management and holds approximately 22.3% of the units in BWP Trust.
 Wesfarmers is a reporting entity under the Australian Modern Slavery Act, and publishes a group statement that considers the modern slavery risks and actions for its various businesses and subsidiaries, including Bunnings Group Limited ("Bunnings").
-As BWP Trust is a separate ASX-listed entity and not a wholly owned Wesfarmers entity, it is appropriate for BWP Trust to publish its own modern slavery statement.
-Notwithstanding, the Wesfarmers relationship provides BWP Management and BWP Trust with valuable partnering opportunities within the broader Wesfarmers Group including opportunities to develop a coordinated approach to tackling modern slavery issues in our common supply chains.
+As BWP Trust is a separate ASX-listed entity and not a wholly owned Wesfarmers entity, it is appropriate for BWP Trust and its controlled entities to publish its own modern slavery statement.
+Notwithstanding, the Wesfarmers relationship provides BWP Management and BWP with valuable partnering opportunities within the broader Wesfarmers Group including opportunities to develop a coordinated approach to tackling modern slavery issues in our common supply chains.

 This statement is submitted by BWP Management for and on behalf of BWP Trust which is a reporting entity under the Modern Slavery Act.
-(BWP Management and BWP Trust are collectively referred to as "BWP" in this statement.)
+(BWP Management and BWP Trust and the Trust's controlled entities are collectively referred to as "BWP" in this statement.)